 The small size and unique physical properties of nanoantibodies enable us to treat them like building blocks and generate multivalent, multispecific, and bi-paratopic constructs that can also be linked to payloads or drug conjugates.

-Linking multiple nAbs into a single linear antibody molecule with multiple valencies and/or specificities is a simple process and can drastically increase drug efficacy by:
+Linking multiple nanoantibodies into a single antibody aggregate with multiple valencies and/or specificities is a simple process and can drastically increase drug efficacy by:

-Allele Biotechnology has received multiple federal grants over the past decade to identify new nAbs against dozens of clinically important targets.
-Based on these nAbs, we have multiple drug candidates currently in the advanced stage of pre-clinical development.
+Allele Biotechnology has received multiple federal grants over the past decade to develop new nanoantibodies against dozens of clinically relevant targets.
+We have multiple drug candidates currently in the advanced stage of pre-clinical development.
 Our focus areas and targets include:

-- Immunology – Cytokines, cytokine receptors, immune checkpoint molecules, and lymphocyte markers.
-Our most advanced drug candidate in this area is ALL-I-0143, which is a bi-specific nAb drug being developed as a sepsis therapeutic.
-Additional targets currently in development include CD3, CD4, CD14, CD16, IL2, PD1L and GITR.
+ALL-I-0143 is a bi-specific nanoantibody drug being developed as an autoimmune therapeutic.
+Additional targets currently in development include CD3, CD4, CD14, CD16, IL2, PD1L, PD1, GITR.

 ALL-C-2137 is a multivalent nanoantibody targeting HER2 and is in the advanced stages of pre-clinical development.
 Other targets currently in development include VEGF, FGF2, CD19, CD20 and OX40.

 Nanoantibodies againse amyloid beta, FG01, alpha synuclein, and additional undisclosed targets are being developed for Alzheimers, Parkinson’s and Eye Diseases.